University Place Pharmacist

 Medication Review and Reconciliation

-Medication Reconciliation occurs when you move from one level of care to another such as from hospital to skilled nursing facility or long term care.
 Patients often receive new medications or have changes made to their existing medications during times of transitions in care—upon hospital admission, transfer from one unit to another during hospitalization, or discharge from the hospital to home or another facility.
 These transitions are an appropriate time to request a Medication review with our onsite pharmacist.
-He or she will assess all your current and new prescriptions and provide advice and suggestions.
+The pharmacist will assess all your current and new prescriptions and provide advice and suggestions.

 Brown-Bag Medication Review

-Another helpful service our pharmacists offer is the “Brown-bag” checkup.
-You’ll be asked to gather all of your current medications and over-the-counter products into a "brown-bag" and show them to our pharmacist so he or she can look for any potential issues that could occur.
+For a brown bag check up, you'll be asked to gather all of your current medications and over-the-counter products into a "brown-bag" and discuss them with our pharmacist so they can look for any potential issues that could occur.

-During the "checkup", our pharmacist will review all of the medications and products you are currently taking, to see if they match those listed on your medical record or pharmacy profile.
+During the "checkup", our pharmacist will review all of the medications and products you are currently taking.
 The pharmacist can verify these medications for the correct dosage strength and frequency as well as identify if you are using outdated or discontinued medications.
 He or she can also screen the medications and products for potential duplication of therapy, potential drug interactions and side effects.
 The pharmacist may ask you to demonstrate how you administer certain medications, for example an inhaler or injection such as insulin, to ensure proper administration technique to deliver full dose of medication.

 Our onsite pharmacists offer many benefits: